Local Chain Sync

 Pipelining

 Ogmios will do its best to pipeline requests to the Cardano node.
-Yet unlike WebSocket, the local chain-sync protocol only allows for finite pipelining.
+Yet unlike WebSocket, the chain synchronization protocol only allows for finite pipelining.
 Said differently, Ogmios cannot pipeline an arbitrary and potentially infinite number of requests and will actually starts collecting responses if too many requests are pipelined.
 Pipelining with WebSocket is however straightforward for most clients permit sending many requests at once and handle responses using callbacks on event handlers.

 To leverage pipelining using the WebSocket, you will need send multiple requests at once and have your client handler send new requests for each response.
 Behind the scene, the server will translate that to explicit pipelining with the cardano-node and maximize the bandwith utilization.
 Note that you also probably want to send requests for the next message before you even start processing the last received message.
 This permits the server to start working on fetching and sending you the next result while you process the current one.

-const requestNext = JSON.stringify({
+const nextBlock = JSON.stringify({

 });